-The SICL technical provisions include claims reserves incurred based on earned premiums which consider all reasonably foreseeable best estimates.
+The GAAP accounts of FCGL include provisions for claims reserves incurred based on earned premiums which consider all reasonably foreseeable best estimates.
 This includes reserves for claims incurred plus a provision for claims Incurred But Not Reported ('IBNR').
-SICL also considers any amounts recoverable from reinsurance contracts in respect of its claims reserves and IBNR.
-The technical provisions also include an estimate of the claims which will be payable on unexpired risks (sometimes termed 'premium provisions') based on the ultimate loss ratios and large loss experience from the claims provisions.
-SICL has considered whether adjustments may be required as a result of contract boundaries and decided to include a provision for bound but not incepted risks.
+FCGL also considers any amounts recoverable from reinsurance contracts in respect of its claims reserves and IBNR.
+FCGL has considered whether adjustments may be required as a result of contract boundaries and decided to include a provision for bound but not incepted risks.